The Ancient Domitian Stadium: The Hidden Heart of Piazza Navona

 Duration: 90 minutes

-The stadium was an enormous structure capable of accommodating approximately 30,000 spectators, featuring a track 240 meters long and 65 meters wide where athletic competitions were held.
-Piazza Navona occupies the arena’s space, and all the buildings overlooking the square are built upon the foundations of the ancient seating tiers.
+This massive structure, which could hold around 30,000 spectators, featured a 240-meter-long and 65-meter-wide track where athletic competitions were held.
+Piazza Navona occupies the arena space, and all the surrounding buildings are built on the remains of the stadium’s stands.

-The Stadium was the first masonry sports facility built in Rome.
-It was commissioned by Domitian, the third emperor of the Flavian dynasty, in 86 AD and remained in use until the 5th century.
+The Domitian Stadium was the first permanent sports venue in Rome made of masonry.
+It was commissioned by Domitian, the third emperor of the Flavian dynasty, in 86 AD.
+The stadium remained in use until the 5th century.

-While strolling through Piazza Navona, you’ll uncover not only the baroque beauty of the square but also the ancient ruins of the Stadium of Domitian, silent witnesses to the grandeur of Imperial Rome.
+As you stroll through Piazza Navona, you will uncover not only the Baroque beauty of the square but also the ancient remains of the Domitian Stadium, silent witnesses to the grandeur of Imperial Rome.

 Book a Tour